Deviled Egg Eyeballs

 How to Make the Best Hard Boiled Eggs for Deviled Eggs

-- Place eggs in one layer in pan and cover with approximately 1 inch of water.
+1. Place eggs in a pot in one layer.
+Add water until eggs are covered with approximately 1 inch of water.

 To Make Hard Boiled Eggs Easy to Peel